-- 5. Sudden deaths - a.
-Alcoholism - b.
-Sudden death on the street, at home, in a public place, at place of employment - c.
+Sudden death on the street, at home, in a public place, at place of employment

 Deaths under unknown circumstances, whenever there are no witnesses or where little or no information can be elicited concerning the deceased person.
-Deaths of this type include those persons whose dead bodies are found in the open, in places of temporary shelter, or in their homes under conditions which offer no clues to the cause of death. - d.
-Deaths which follow injuries sustained in a place of employment whenever the circumstances surrounding such injury may ultimately be subject of investigation.
-This classification includes: - 1) Caisson disease (bends) - 2) Industrial infections (anthrax, septicemia following wounds including gas bacillus infections, tetanus, etc.) - 3) Silicosis
+Deaths of this type include those persons whose dead bodies are found in the open, in places of temporary shelter, or in their home under conditions which offer no clues to the cause of death.

+Deaths which follow injuries sustained at place of employment whenever the circumstances surrounding such injury may ultimately be subject of investigation.
+Deaths of this classification include: Caisson disease (bends), industrial infections (anthrax, septicemia following wounds including gas bacillus infections, tetanus, etc.), silicosis, industrial poisonings (acids, alkalies. analine, bensine, carbon monoxide, carbon tetrachloride. cyanogen. lead, nitrous fumes, etc.), contusions, abrasions, fractures, burns, (flames, chemical or electrical) received during employment which in the opinion of the attending physician are sufficiently important, either as the cause or contributing factor to the cause of death, to warrant certifying them on the death certificate.